swissglider/react_skeleton_framework/skeletonAtomicDesignPattern-description.md

 - Do not include other Molecules

 ## Organisms
-Like Molecules but:
+Cobines Atoms / Pro-Atoms / Molecules
-- includes other Molecules
+- Do not build any designe elements except i.e Box..

 ## Pages